kristianmandrup/ai-component/README.md

 - `aic create <name> [location]`
 - `aic create <name> [location] [layout]`

+Creates a new component at the location specified (or uses the default component location `src/components`).
+In the future we might support specifying a layout (skeleton) for the component files to be generated.

 ## install component(s)

 Install named component at location (or use default location).
 Install from repo or default repo.